Team Socceroo F.C.

 Team Socceroo Football Club (TSFC) is a football club based in Metro Manila, Philippines.
-It first joined the United Football League as Team Socceroo through its second division in 2012.
-From the 2014–2015 season, the TSFC played in the Division 1 of the United Football League, the country's top premiere football league after topping Division 2 in the 2013 season.

-In 2015, it changed its name into Sigla F.C. and was to play at the UFL under the new name starting the 2016 season but ultimately withdrew from the league.
+It joined the national second division in 2012.
+From the 2014–15 season, the TSFC played in the Division 1 of the United Football League, the country's top football league, after topping Division 2 in the 2013 season.
+In 2015, it changed its name into Sigla F.C., but ultimately withdrew from the 2016 season.
 The club reverted to its older name in 2017.

 History

 Foundation and early years

 Team Socceroo F.C. was founded in 2005 by the Reyes brothers led by Jose "Wool" Reyes, the eldest brother.
 The brothers along with their friends and old teammates from PAREF Southridge School formed a team and began joining football tournaments and festivals.

 The TSFC later opened its first football camp.
 In 2010, TSFC Camp was launched at Corinthian's Village football field in Quezon City which was deemed a success.
 In 2011, the club established two more football camps in San Lorenzo Village football field in Makati and Tahanan Village football field in Parañaque and there are further plans to open more football camps in other Metro Manila.